fedlic/kimuchi_match/README.md

 ## Usage

-Run the script with Python 3:
+Run the script with Python 3.
+You will be asked for the number of makers and requesters and their names and locations.

 ```bash
 python3 match.py
 ```

-The script will print out example matches between makers and requesters located in the same city.
+After entering the information, the program shows matches between makers and requesters in the same city.